hw-ju/monai_uf_tutorials/monaicore_singlegpu/README.md

-# Step-by-step Tutorial: use MONAI Core by running a singularity container on a single GPU at HiperGator AI partition
+# Step-by-step Tutorial: use MONAI Core by running a singularity container on a single GPU at HiperGator
 ## **Why use container?**
 1. clean developing environment: easy to maintain dependencies of specific version, easy to debug.
 2. portable(reproducible).